 Hi, Dr. Heitler:

-One falls in love with romatic sexualized feelings.
+One falls in love with romantic sexualized feelings.
 People stay in love by acting lovingly.

 Acting lovingly entails habits like appreciating, caring, helping and sharing, habits that make a love relationship last.
 These loving habits, habits that spread positive energy make bonding feel safe and gratifying.
 Listening in an appreciative way furthers the spread of love as well.

 Eliminating hurtful habits is necessary but not sufficient for cultivating love.
-Loving also requires actions, frequent repetitions especially of the five kinds of habits described below.
+Loving also requires positive actions.
+Frequent repetitions of the five kinds of habits described below convey louder than words alone the respect, caring and affection of love.

-If these actions are not spontaneously happening in your life, it probably means that you grew up in a family where these skills were not modeled.
+If you do not spontaneious give forth these signs of love, odds are that you grew up in a family where these habits were not modeled.
 One of my clients, for instance, grew up in a family in which Dad, while not overtly hostile, seldom said anything positive to him, even showing no joy when the son received an acceptance letter to the college of his dreams.
 That's not loving behavior, from a parent or anyone.

 The versatility of love actions